jzhu50/jzhu50/20_bt_jingle_zhuJ-tanA/howto_bootstrap.md

 # how-to :: BOOTSTRAP
 ---
 ## Overview
 Bootstrap is a very useful CSS styling tool with prebuilt display functions (components, utilities, layout, etc.) that save developers the time to write intensive CSS codes.
+This guide will demonstrate some core features of Bootstrap, including

 ### Estimated Time Cost: 1 hr